ravs90/SpringBoot/RestBoot/README.md

-//to build and create jar, run ./gradlew , it will automatically download gradle and download ddependencies, and build jar and war
+- To build and create jar, run ./gradlew , it will automatically download gradle and download ddependencies, and build jar and war

-//to run the jar
+- To run the jar